daanyaal1/20-questions-agent/readme.md

    - The LLM guesser agent biases towards specific information and often the most recent information (i.e. that the object is used for reading)
    - We could consider a strategy that randomly drops information when making guesses to prevent this bias
    - Another apporach may be to prompt the guesser agent to ask only 'absolute' questions like "Is the device's primary purpose for reading".
-This could help ensure the guesser agents knowledge is not
+This could help ensure the guesser agents knowledge is not grounded in 'fringe' attributes of the object in question.

 5. Some games are going by with all questions and not a single guess!
 We could make guesses more likely later in the game and/or force a guess on the last go.